-FIVE Health Conditions that Prevent You from Being a Good Candidate for Bariatric Surgery
+FIVE Health Conditions preventing You from Being an Ideal Candidate for Bariatric Surgery

 Bariatric surgery is a life changer and life saver for those of us who have struggled to maintain a healthy body weight and BMI, and who need to lose significant amounts of weight in a short period of time to minimise our health risks.
-So what are some of the barriers to getting bariatric surgery, e.g. gastric banding, gastric sleeve surgery, a gastric balloon or gastric bypass procedures?
+So what are some of the barriers to bariatric surgery like gastric banding, gastric sleeve surgery or gastric bypass procedures?

 What is Bariatric Surgery?